New York Criminal Statute of Limitations Laws

 For some crimes that the New York state legislature has determined to be especially heinous, there is no statute of limitations.
 This means that the prosecution can charge someone with one of these crimes no matter how much time has passed since the alleged crime was committed.
 Those crimes with no statute of limitations include murder, any crime punishable by life in prison, and embezzlement of public funds.

 For other felonies not punishable by life in prison, but still punishable by eight or more years in prison, the prosecution may bring its case within six years.
 For all other felonies punishable by imprisonment, the statute of limitations is three years.

 For most misdemeanors, the statute of limitations is one year.
 If the criminal violation was committed against a minor under 14, the state can bring its case after three years.
 For the crime of sexual exploitation by a physician or therapist, the statute of limitations is two years.

 When does the time limit start?

 The time limit for the prosecution to bring its case does not begin until the crime is discovered, or should have been discovered.

-If you would like to know more about statute of limitations for crimes in New York, there are many private criminal defense attorneys throughout the state who may be able to help.
+If you would like to know more about New York criminal statute of limitations laws, there are many private criminal defense attorneys throughout the state who may be able to help.
 In addition to letting you know how long the prosecution has to charge someone of a crime, they may also be able to help you defend your case if you are accused.
 Find out more with a free case review from a skilled attorney.